-No application fee is required by the University but there is an audition fee for some undergraduate and postgraduate taught programmes offered by our Guildford School of

-Acting.
-Where an audition fee payment is required, details can be found on the individual programme web pages.
+- 38. No application fee is required by the University but there is an audition fee for some undergraduate and postgraduate taught programmes offered by our Guildford School of Acting.
+Where an audition fee payment is required, details can be found on the individual programme web pages. - 39.
+To study at the University, international students require a Student visa.
+You can find more details about the costs of applying for visas here: Apply for a visa | University of Surrey.